 - Other causes - including pain, and anaemia - can cause breathlessness.

 You will have been breathless for some time and it may be becoming steadily worse.
 Common causes include:

 - Asthma - which is not well controlled.

 - COPD - lung disease usually due to smoking.

-- Heart rhythm problems - for example, and irregular heartbeat (atrial fibrillation) may make the heart work less well so oxygen isn't pumped around the body properly.
+- Heart rhythm problems - for example, an irregular heartbeat (atrial fibrillation) may make the heart work less well so oxygen isn't pumped around the body properly.
 This means you have to breathe rapidly to get more oxygen into your lungs.
 The rapid breathing makes you feel breathless.

 - Anaemia - not enough haemoglobin in the blood to carry oxygen to cells.
 This causes tiredness and breathlessness.
 The most common cause in the UK is heavy menstrual periods.
 Bleeding into the gut is a common cause in older people.

-Treatment will depend on the likely cause of your breathlessness.
-You will be strongly encouraged to stop smoking if you are a smoker.
 You will probably be referred to a heart specialist (a cardiologist) or to a lung (respiratory) specialist, for further tests, depending on the most likely underlying cause.
 Most cases will be managed by your GP but you may be referred for further investigation and treatment at a hospital.

 - Try not to panic, if possible.

 - Call 999/112/911 if severe and sudden with no obvious cause.